Convenient for Wells Fargo customers. But you can find lower fees and stronger features elsewhere.

 Reviews specific to the WellsTrade platform are tough to source amid the overwhelmingly negative feedback on Wells Fargo generally.

 Despite its many years in business, Wells Fargo isn’t an accredited business with the Better Business Bureau.
 As of April 2021, the BBB hasn’t given it a rating, as the company is in the process of responding to customer complaints.
 In the past three years, the company has amassed 3,364 BBB complaints and it receives a 1.08 out of 5 star rating based on the feedback of 337 reviews.

 It earns a TrustScore of 1.3 out of 5 based on 461 reviews and more than 23,000 complaints with the Consumer Financial Protection Bureau.
 Among the most common complaints are high account fees and the bank’s subpar customer support.

 That said, the bank appears to be doing something right with its mobile app, which you can use to access your investments and bank accounts.
 The app scores 4.8 out of 5 on Google Play and 4.8 out of 5 in the Apple App Store.
 Users report that the app is useful for managing multiple accounts but report login difficulties and crashes.

 There’s only one way to contact Wells Fargo about opening a WellsTrade account:

 - Phone.
 Call 877-573-7997 weekdays from 8:30 a.m. to 9:30 p.m.
 ET and Saturdays from 8:30 a.m. to 7 p.m.
 ET.

 WellsTrade offers a respectable lineup of securities, and you can open an account with any amount.
-But platform fees are far from competitive, and the reputation of its parent company might give room to pause.
+But platform fees are far from competitive, and the reputation of its parent company might give you pause.

 Unsure about WellsTrade?
 Explore your trading options with other platforms to find a brokerage account that best fits your budget and investment goals.